sagargolait-BST/2D-warrior/sms-gaming/README.md

 - `WEBHOOK_URL`: The URL of your webhook

 ## Troubleshooting

+If you encounter any issues:

+1. Check the Vercel logs for errors
+2. Make sure all environment variables are set correctly
+3. Verify that the application works locally before deploying
+4. Run the test scripts to verify that all components work correctly

 If you encounter the error "Cannot find module 'superb'", make sure that: